Rajanikant Arole: Early life and career

-Rajnikant Shankarrao Arole was born in Supa in the Ahmednagar district of Maharashtra, India on 10 July 1934, the second child of Shankar and Leelawati Salve Arole.
+Arole was born on 10 July 1934, the second child of Shankar and Leelawati Salve Arole.
 His parents were both schoolteachers and his father became Inspector of Schools.
-The Aroles raised their three sons and four daughters in the faith of the Church of England, inculcating in them Christian ethical and spiritual values that have guided Rajnikant through a lifetime of public service.
+The Aroles raised their three sons and four daughters in the faith of the Church of England, inculcating in them Christian ethical and spiritual values that have guided Arole through a lifetime of public service.